 The Indians invited Karr to spring training in 1925.
 In the words of the Cleveland Plain Dealer’s Henry P. Edwards, he was “signed largely for relief work as he not only is an iron man, but one who is noted for his control and courage under fire.”
 Both parties had gotten over the problem in September 1924 when Karr was sold to Cleveland but refused to report.
 His demand was 10 percent of the $10,000 purchase price.
 He was given $500 but then refused to report until he was given another $500.
 He refunded the money he’d been given to cover his transportation to Cleveland.
 He was still holding out in January 1925.

-Given the opportunity to pitch in the big leagues once more, Karr responded and won his first five games, three as a starter and two in relief.
+Given the opportunity to pitch in the big leagues once more, Karr responded and won his first five decisions, three as a starter and two in relief.
 On May 14 he not only pitched a complete game opposite Boston’s Red Ruffing, but his bases-loaded single in the bottom of the ninth won the game, 4-3.
 Karr’s streak was snapped on May 28 though he allowed just four singles in a complete-game loss to the St. Louis Browns.
 The rest of the season didn’t play out nearly as well as it began, and he finished the season 11-12, with a 4.78 ERA.

 Karr’s 24 starts in 1925 dwindled to just seven in 1926, though he appeared in nearly as many games overall, working much more in a relief role.
 His final record was 5-6 with a 5.00 earned-run average.
 In 1927 his ERA crept up to 5.05.
 In his last major-league game, on July 3, he got the equivalent of a modern-day save.
 He was traded three days later to New Orleans for pitcher Walter Brown and played the rest of the season for the Pelicans; he was a very good 11-4, with a 3.48 ERA.
 Karr pitched for the Pels in 1928 and 1929, too, winning 13 games each year and with similar ERAs.
 In 1929 he hit a career-high three home runs.
 He wasn’t much of a hitter.
 Even in the 13 seasons he played minor-league ball, his average was just .234.